hmc-cs111-fall2016/piconot/evaluation.md

 Additionally we allow the user to say go nowhere, which further feels fairly natural to say.

+**On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**

 After making these changes it was about a 5 to map our syntax to the provided API.
 Our syntax collects all the necessary information and then some amount of processing of our input is necessary to convert it to a format that is usable to the provided